-- 4.1.3 From this review, WYG would suggest any mitigation works are designed to be permanent to ensure that future windfarm maintenance can be undertaken without the need to re-open land and access rights on site. - 4.1.4 The following work is recommended to ScottishPower Renewables for consideration in relation to the proposed access routes: - Detailed design review of the proposed mitigation works; - A test run is recommended in order to confirm the required mitigation due to the limited clearances in a number of locations; - Topographical surveys are undertaken at the identified locations; and - A Traffic Management Plan a detailed Traffic Management Plan (TMP) will be essential for this project given the level of constraint in a number of areas.
+- 4.1.3 From this review, WYG would suggest any mitigation works are designed to be permanent to ensure that future windfarm maintenance can be undertaken without the need to re-open land and access rights on site. - 4.1.4 The following work is recommended to ScottishPower Renewables for consideration in relation to the proposed access route: - Detailed design review of the proposed mitigation works; - A test run is recommended in order to confirm the required mitigation due to the limited clearances in a number of locations; - Topographical surveys are undertaken at the identified locations in order to confirm the required mitigation; and - Traffic Management Plan a detailed Traffic Management Plan (TMP) will be essential for this project given the level of constraint in a number of areas.